opentok/opentok-ios-sdk-samples-swift/CallKit-with-native-OpenTok-support/README.md

 ### Exploring the codes

-For activating the native OpenTok CallKit support you will need to activate the support by using the `OTAudioDeviceManager.currentAudioSessionManager`.
-This instance notifies to the SDK that should not try to activate the audio sessions, instead it will wait for the the app audio session activation and deactivation events.
+For activating the native OpenTok CallKit support you will need to enable calling services mode.
+The `OTAudioDeviceManager.currentAudioSessionManager` instance notifies to the SDK that should not try to activate the audio sessions, instead it will wait for the the app audio session activation and deactivation events.

 It’s recommended that you configure the calling services mode in the application start, for example in the `AppDelegate` `didFinishLaunchingWithOptions`method.